Facts and Figures

 Among the first nursing schools in the country to use Pediatric HAL, the world’s most advanced pediatric patient simulator

-* This is the current number of active clinical integration sites in 2024; a few remain on pause.
+* This is the number of clinical integration sites active in 2025; a few are currently on pause

 Research